saeedAdelpour/ccna/ccent.md

 ### DNS
 domain name server
 the DNS needs UDP connection
+#### types of finding IP
+- recursive
+  - look for it's parent
+- iterative

+after get the IP, it cache it's value

 ### hints
 - the "A" suffix requested from dns server is for IPv4. for example: we request blah.com, it request A blah.com from dns to get ipv4
 - the "AAAA" suffix requested from dns server is for IPv6